BernardQuatermass/exim-wiki/SecurityReleaseProcess.md

 by the person coordinating the rest of the process.
 That's fine.  **DO NOT PUSH A SECURITY CRITICAL PATCH TO PUBLIC GIT.**

+We have set up a gitolite repository <ssh://git@git.exim.org/> to limit access to changes.

 We assume that the person sending notifications has a PGP key in the strong set, so can communicate via email such that arbitrary recipients stand a reasonable chance of being able to verify identity.